hindu-comm/weblogs/manasataramgini/2016/02/2016-02-24_the-ghosts-of-tulagiri.md

 shop in a rundown part of the city at a precise time.
 He thought to
 himself: “That is exactly the part of the city where spidery can attract all the wrong attention, which only means headache for me to get her out if that happens.
-What on earth would she want to do there\! ” Nevertheless, knowing her quirks, unlike those of the common women, to almost always have “rational” foundations he agreed to see her there.
+What on earth would she want to do there! ” Nevertheless, knowing her quirks, unlike those of the common women, to almost always have “rational” foundations he agreed to see her there.